AchoArnold/discount-for-student-dev/README.md

 * [Deepnote](https://deepnote.com/education) [FREE] - The best way to collaborate with others on data science projects.
 Education plan allows you to create an unlimited amount of Deepnote teams and work with any number of collaborators.

+* [Noteable](https://noteable.io?utm_campaign=github-directory-AchoArnold) [FREE] - Noteable is a 100% free collaborative data notebook that enables multiple users to use and visualize data, together.
+With features like Interactive Visualizations, Versioning, Commenting, API Key vault, SQL on CSV/Excel files and Integrations with all major databases.

 # License

 [![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)